 I study the causes and effects of social inequality in postindustrial societies from a comparative perspective that exploits differences among stratification systems.
 Employing quantitative analysis and social class schemes for the description of contemporary and past inequality, I research social mobility to describe the role of inequality during childhood for educational attainment and occupational positioning later in life.
 Besides studying how inequality is reproduced over generations, recently I began to analyze the impact of inequality on political orientation.
 While the former research addresses institutional processes regulating the mobility of the middle classes, the latter addresses important sociopolitical changes in times of increasing inequality.

-After studying Sociology, Politics, and Economics at the Freie Universität Berlin (FU) and the University of Glasgow, I completed my Ph.D. in Sociology at the University of Bremen researching intergenerational class mobility over the 20th century in the US and Germany.
-Upon graduation, I moved on to Florence, Italy, for a one-year Max Weber Fellowship at the European University Institute (EUI), Florence, Italy.
-Since my return, I have been working at the Department of Socioeconomics at the University of Hamburg and was visiting Professor of Sociology at the Karlsruhe Institute of Technology (KIT).
+After studying Sociology, Politics, and Economics at the Freie Universität Berlin (FU) and the University of Glasgow, I worked on my Ph.D. in Sociology at the University of Bremen studying intergenerational class mobility over the 20th century in the US and Germany.
+Upon graduation, I moved on to Florence, Italy, for a one-year Max Weber Fellowship at the European University Institute (EUI).
+Since my return in 2016, I have been working at the Department of Socioeconomics at the University of Hamburg and was visiting Professor of Sociology at the Karlsruhe Institute of Technology (KIT).
 I am currently the principal investigator of a junior research group funded by the Federal Ministry of Education and Research.
 The group studies the role of admission systems for the reproduction of social inequality in higher education decision-making.

 Social inequality, structural change and stratification